marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 ```

 **Feeling before tcr-command**: Again...
 I felt like this was a lot of code all of a sudden

 **Result**:

 - AND BLEUAH - it failed... because I checked for exactly 3, 5 and 3 and 5...
+I didn't check for things _divisible_ with 3 or 5
 - IDIOT - I needed more cases for Fizz and Buzz

 ### Seventh test run